ConnectBox/website_posts/what_is_connectbox/What is a ConnectBox.md

 + It fits into your shirt pocket.
 + No special applications are required on the devices connecting to it.
 Any device with WiFi and a built-in web browser will work.
 + The user interface dynamically scales to the screen size of the device attached.
-+ Built-in Administration interface allows for customization of the SSID, host name, WiFi channel and introductory text.
++ Built-in administration interface allows for customization of the SSID, host name, WiFi channel and introductory text.
 + You can share any type of files easily.
 + Streams/downloads movies, music, audio files, photos, text files and device applications.
 + Built in statistics for users who have accessed the device and files downloaded/viewed.